Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/procedural/introduction.rst

 Procedural textures are textures that are defined mathematically.
-They are generally relatively simple to use, because they don't need to be mapped in a special way - which doesn't mean that procedural textures can't become very complex.
+They are generally relatively simple to use, because they do not need to be mapped in a special way - which doesn't mean that procedural textures cannot become very complex.

 These types of textures are 'real' 3D.
 By that we mean that they fit together perfectly at the edges and continue to look like what they are meant to look like even when they are cut;